Eric Clapton at His Best

 Eric Clapton at His Best is a two-LP compilation of Eric Clapton's work after he left his earlier band Cream, released in September 1972.
 It was concurrently released with a two-LP compilation of Cream tracks, Heavy Cream, along with "at His Best" solo retrospectives by Cream's other members Jack Bruce and Ginger Baker.

+Overview

 Although available in other territories as well, Eric Clapton at His Best was largely released to address the North American market, in order for Polydor Records to leverage Clapton's back catalog as, prior to 1972, Polydor had licensed Clapton's recordings to Atco/Atlantic Records for North American distribution.
 It was the first of two compilations of Clapton's early work that Polydor would issue; the second, Clapton, was released in mid-1973.
 Now out of print, Eric Clapton at His Best was available during the years 1972-76.

 The album contains songs from Clapton's lone album with his 1969 band Blind Faith, his eponymous 1970 album, and from the lone studio album by Clapton's 1970-71 band Derek and the Dominos, Layla and Other Assorted Love Songs (1970).

+Chart performance

+The album debuted on Billboard magazine's Top LP's & Tape chart in the issue dated October 14, 1972, and peaked at No. 87.
+In Cash Box magazine, the album reached No. 70 on its Top 100 Albums chart in the issue dated December 16, 1972.